hunterknepshield/RippleEffectSolver/README.md

 ```

 ## Sample Puzzles
-Puzzle 1 was taken from Nikoli's site and has an "easy" rating.
+`Puzzle1.txt` was taken from Nikoli's site and has an "easy" rating.
 Author Hammy.

-Puzzle 2 was created by me and is slightly more difficult than puzzle 1.
+`Puzzle2.txt` was created by me and is slightly more difficult than puzzle 1.
 A
 modified version of this puzzle for creation purposes can be found in
 `MultipleSolutions1.txt`.

-Puzzle 3 was also my creation and is similar to puzzle 2's difficulty level.
+`Puzzle3.txt` was also my creation and is similar to puzzle 2's difficulty level.

-Puzzle 4 was also from Nikoli's site and has a "hard" rating.
+`Puzzle4.txt` was also from Nikoli's site and has a "hard" rating.
 A modified version
 of this puzzle for creation purposes can be found in `MultipleSolutions2.txt`.
 Author T. Karino.